thephpleague/omnipay-sagepay/README.md

 } elseif ($response->isRedirect()) {
     // Redirect to offsite payment gateway to capture the users credit card
     // details.
 Note that no address details are needed, nor are they captured.

+    // Here add the $response->getTransactionReference() to the stored transaction,
+    // as the notification handler will need it for checking the signature of the
+    // notification it receives.

     $response->redirect();
 } else {
     $reason = $response->getMessage();